- Thomson Reuters Tax & Accounting software and research solutions

 An Overview of the New Accounting Model for Leases

 Financial statement users have expressed concern about the current lease accounting model as it does not reflect the true economic substance of an operating lease transaction.
-As a result, the FASB and IASB began a joint project to restructure the existing lease accounting guidance for both lessees and lessors under US GAAP and IFRS.
+As a result, the FASB restructured the existing lease accounting guidance for both lessees and lessors under US GAAP.
 This complimentary special report provides an overview of the new guidance on leases.